HackYourFuture/databases/README.md

 ## Before you start

-**Before** your first class you start you need to install the necessary software: MySQL.
+**Before** your first session you start you need to install the necessary software: MySQL.
 This differs depending on your operating system:

 During installation of MySQL v8, in one of the last steps you will configure the password encryption.